 This degree offers a scientific approach to the study of human behaviour, with an emphasis on clinically relevant skills, knowledge and experience giving a broad understanding of psychological theory and research.
-It will develop your understanding of the processes influencing how people think, feel, behave, and interact, particularly as they relate to mental health.
 You'll be taught by experts in their field, and will have the opportunity to get involved in the world-class research taking place in the Department of Psychology.
 You can take advantage of our well-established links with employers of psychology graduates, and our programme of career development for students at all levels.
 You'll participate in our innovative mentoring scheme, which involves meeting regularly with a member of academic staff who'll help your psychological thinking as well as your study and employability skills.
 You'll be trained in statistics, the design of experiments, and the use of psychology-relevant statistical software.
 We have excellent specialist and general-purpose research units laboratories, including InLab, Unit for School and Family Studies, InfantLab and an EEG and brain stimulations labs for brain research.
 The degree is accredited by the British Psychological Society as conferring eligibility for Graduate Membership of the Society and also the Graduate Basis for Chartered Membership, which is the first step towards becoming a Chartered Psychologist.